 • Multi-speaker separation in noisy factory environments (95+ % accuracy at 85 dB noise floors)

 The result?
-Operators can now say “Show me bearing temperature trends for line 3 last shift” and get an instant augmented overlay, without ever touching a screen.
+Operators can now say "Show me bearing temperature trends for line 3 last shift" and get an instant augmented overlay, without ever touching a screen.
+Qt embedded development frameworks are frequently the rendering engine of choice for these real-time voice-controlled dashboards on resource-constrained SoCs.

 The smartphone generation has fundamentally changed what users will tolerate.
-Where once a 40-hour HMI training course was acceptable for a new factory line, today’s technicians expect to be productive in under 2 hours.
-Drivers expect their car to understand “I’m cold” or “play something energetic” without predefined commands.
+Where once a 40-hour HMI Design training course was acceptable for a new factory line, today's technicians expect to be productive in under 2 hours.
+Drivers expect their car to understand "I'm cold" or "play something energetic" without predefined commands.
 Surgeons want interfaces that adapt to their handedness and preferred workflow automatically.

 Users now demand: